 The world is an exciting place that is full of opportunity for those who decide to take it, and one country that has a lot to offer in Qatar.
 Working and living in Qatar might seem like a daunting prospect but if you are considering the idea, then here are a few reasons why this just might be the move of a lifetime!

-Located on the South/Southwest edge of the Persian Gulf, Qatar is a peninsular whose terrain comprises of desert and a long Persian Gulf shorelines containing beautiful beaches and dunes.
+Located on the South/Southwest edge of the Persian Gulf, Qatar is a peninsula whose terrain comprises of the desert and a long Persian Gulf shorelines containing beautiful beaches and dunes.

 Due to its location, Qatar only has two seasons; summer and winter.
 Summer runs from May to September with the temperature usually ranging between 35°C (95°F) and 45°C (113°F).
 Winter is more temperate with the temperature usually sitting around the 30°C (86°F) mark.

 Residents can enjoy many outdoor and indoor activities during both the summer and winter, including a great number of cultural events and festivals for all ages.
 Qatar also boasts first-rate museums and heritage sites.
 For families, there are also many groups and activities specifically for kids.

 Don’t forget the 2022 Football World Cup as well…!

 2. Working Conditions

 Most expats find that working in Qatar involves a surprisingly smooth transition.
 Foreigners make up most of the population and English has largely replaced Arabic as the language of business.
 Thus, the Qatari workplace can quickly feel familiar.
 Salaries in Qatar are usually similar to those paid in Western countries, but don’t forget your income is also tax-free!